-Get an idea of how much you could borrow with our simple Buy to Let mortgage calculator.
+Get an idea of how much you could borrow with this simple Buy to Let mortgage calculator.

 The amount you can borrow on a Buy to Let mortgage is mainly based on the monthly rental you are getting or are likely to get.
 Our Buy to Let mortgage calculator will give you an idea of what you can borrow based on the expected rental income.

-Simply add the amount of rent that you currently receive (or expect to receive) and our Buy to Let mortgage calculator will determine how much we think lenders will be happy to lend to you on a Buy to Let mortgage.
+Simply add the amount of rent that you currently receive (or expect to receive) and our Buy to Let mortgage calculator will give an idea of what lenders might be happy to lend to you on a Buy to Let mortgage.
 If you don’t have this information already, you can use our rent calculator to get an estimate of how much rent you should be charging.

-Our Buy to Let mortgage cost calculator will give you an idea of how much you may be able to borrow on a Buy to Let mortgage, based on the rental income you expect to receive.
-Then by adding a few more simple details you can also see which Buy to Let mortgage deals you may qualify for, based on your circumstances, including the monthly cost.
-To compare Buy to Let mortgages, speak to a fee-free mortgage adviser.
+The Buy to Let mortgage cost calculator will give you an idea of how much you may be able to borrow on a Buy to Let mortgage, based on the rental income you expect to receive.
+Then, get personalised advice on how much you may be able to borrow based on your circumstances by speaking to a mortgage broker.

 The only information you need to use this Buy to Let mortgage calculator is the amount of monthly rent you expect to receive.
 If you’re not sure, use our rent calculator which shows you instantly how much rent you should charge based on your property type, location and local demand.

-For example, our Buy to Let mortgage calculator shows:
+For example, the Buy to Let mortgage calculator shows:

-However, some lenders are more generous than others so this Buy to Let mortgage calculator estimate is to be taken purely as a guide.
-To find out how much you can borrow on a Buy to Let mortgage based on your circumstances, it’s advisable to speak to an expert mortgage broker
+However, some lenders may lend different amounts, so this Buy to Let mortgage calculator estimate is to be taken purely as a guide.
+To find out how much you can borrow on a Buy to Let mortgage based on your individual circumstances, it’s advisable to speak to a mortgage broker.
+Get fee-free mortgage advice from the award-winning expert advisers at Mortgage Advice Bureau.

 If you can’t borrow enough on a BTL mortgage based on your rental valuation, you may need a bigger deposit.
 However some lenders allow landlords to use their own disposable income to meet any rental income shortfall.
-So it’s important to shop around by speaking to a fee-free mortgage broker.
+So in this circumstance, it’s a good idea to get advice from a mortgage broker.

-The cost of your Buy to Let mortgage depends on several factors, including how much you’re borrowing, your mortgage term, and the rate of interest you’re paying and whether it’s an interest-only or repayment Buy to Let mortgage.
+The cost of your Buy to Let mortgage depends on several factors, including the amount you’re borrowing, your mortgage term, the mortgage interest rate and whether it’s an interest-only or repayment Buy to Let mortgage.

 The minimum deposit required for a Buy To Let mortgage is generally 20-25% of the purchase price.
 This is higher than the typical minimum deposit of 5% for a residential mortgage.
-Note that the cheapest Best Buy to Let mortgage rates usually require a deposit of 40% or more.
+The lowest Best Buy to Let mortgage rates often require a deposit of 40% or more.

 Buy to Let mortgage rates are generally more expensive than residential mortgage rates because lenders view them as riskier.
-Plus, you may pay higher arrangement fees on Buy to Let mortgages too.
+Plus, Buy to Let mortgages may have higher arrangement fees.

 The main costs to consider when buying a Buy to Let include:

-When you’re comparing Buy to Let mortgage deals, you’ll need to consider the mortgage rates as well as any mortgage fees.
-The Best Buy to Let mortgage rates often come with high arrangement fees, so you’ll need to consider the overall cost.
+When you’re comparing Buy to Let mortgage deals, you’ll need to consider the mortgage rate as well as any mortgage fees.

-In some cases, it may be cheaper to choose a deal with a slightly higher interest rate but lower fees, while in other cases it might be more cost-effective to take out a mortgage with a lower rate, even if it means hefty fees.
+In some cases, it may be cheaper for you to choose a deal with a slightly higher interest rate but lower fees, while in other cases it might be more cost-effective for you to take out a mortgage with a lower rate, even if it means higher fees.

 But you don’t need to get your calculator out and do this yourself.
-Speak to an expert mortgage broker and they’ll crunch the numbers for you.
+The award-winning expert advisers at Mortgage Advice Bureau will crunch the numbers for you to find the right mortgage for you.

-If you’re not sure which Buy to Let mortgage deal is likely to be most cost-effective for you based on your individual circumstances, L&C’s expert advisers can run you through the available options to make sure you’re getting the best deal possible.
+If you’re not sure which Buy to Let mortgage deal is likely to be most cost-effective for you based on your individual circumstances, Mortgage Advice Bureau’s expert advisers can run you through the available options to make sure you’re getting the best mortgage for you.

 Most Buy to Let mortgages are taken out on an interest-only basis.
 This means repayments are cheaper because your monthly mortgage payments only cover the interest on your Buy to Let mortgage, you won’t be paying off any of the capital you’ve borrowed.
 So if you take out a £200,000 Buy to Let mortgage over 25 years on an interest-only basis, you’ll still owe £200,000 at the end of the term.

 By comparison, if you take out a repayment mortgage, your monthly repayments will be higher but you’ll be paying off some of the capital each month too.
-This means that you will have paid off the mortgage at the end of the term.
+This means that you will have paid off the mortgage at the end of the term, assuming you’ve made all your repayments.

 When your Buy to Let interest-only mortgage ends, you’ll need to repay the original amount you borrowed.
-So before taking out a mortgage on an interest-only basis, you need to have a plan of how you’ll pay it off.
+So before taking out a mortgage on an interest-only basis, you need to plan how you’ll pay it off.
 For example, you may plan to sell the property.

 To see how monthly Buy to Let interest-only mortgage payments compare to a repayment mortgage, use our handy Mortgage cost and repayment calculator.

-The best advice is to start the process before you start seriously looking for a Buy to Let property to buy.
+The best advice is to start the process before you start seriously looking for a Buy to Let property.
 Most estate agents and home sellers will expect you to have a mortgage agreement in principle (AIP) when you make an offer.
 Once you have an offer accepted on a property, you make your full Buy to Let mortgage application.

 Yes.
 The Buy to Let mortgage cost calculator can be useful not just when you initially take out a mortgage but if you’re considering remortgaging too.

-Mortgage brokers like the experts at L&C will scour the market for you to find the best Buy to Let mortgage deal to suit your situation.
+The expert advisers at Mortgage Advice Bureau will search over 100 lenders to find the best mortgage for you.
 You can use a mortgage broker to help with a remortgage even if you plan to stay with your existing lender.
-They are also particularly helpful if you are self-employed or think your situation is unusual in any way.
+They can also be particularly helpful if you are self-employed or think your situation is unusual in any way.

-While most Buy to Let mortgage lenders base the amount they’ll loan you on a mortgage on the amount of rental income the property can generate, lenders will often also require you to have a personal annual income of at least £20,000 to £25,000.
+While most Buy to Let mortgage lenders base the amount they’ll lend on the amount of rental income the property can generate, lenders may also require you to have a personal annual income of at least £20,000 to £25,000.

 Yes, some lenders consider first time buyers for Buy to Let mortgages but the criteria may be stricter.
 You may need to put down a bigger deposit and meet a higher rental income threshold.
-So it’s important to get expert mortgage advice from a fee-free mortgage broker.
+So it’s important to get expert mortgage advice.
 Read more in our guide on Buy to Lets for first time buyers.

 No, Buy to Let mortgage calculators show how much you may be able to borrow on a mortgage based on your estimated rental income.
 They don’t check your credit score.

-Getting a Buy to Let mortgage with no job may be possible but you may have a smaller choice of lenders and it will depend on your circumstances.
-It’s advisable to discuss your options with a fee-free mortgage broker.
+Getting a Buy to Let mortgage with no job may be possible but you may have a smaller choice of lenders and it will depend on your personal circumstances.
+It’s advisable get advice from a mortgage broker.

 Buy to Let mortgage calculators estimate how much you may be able to borrow on a BTL mortgage based on the amount of rental income you expect to generate from the property each month.